bparanj/crystal/computer/electronics/design/energy.md

 7. Efficiency Considerations:

-- Battery efficiency typically ranges from 50-90%, depending on the type and usage.
+- Battery efficiency  ranges from 50-90%, depending on the type and usage.
 - The energy lost as heat is why batteries warm up during use, especially under high loads.

 8. Improvements and Management: